-- Improve internet coverage and services.
+- Internet coverage and services.

-- provide human resource training and development.
+- Human resource training and development.

-- Improve availability of electricity.
+- Availability of electricity.

-- Provide free/affordable hardware access to e learners.
+- Hardware access to e learners.

-- Make MOOCs available to students.
+- MOOCs for students.

 Many projects are run concurrently by the government directly, or in cooperation with NGOs, to look at making education accessible and affordable for every citizen.
 Private organizations through CSR activities are contributing to tackling issues of inequitable development in general.
 Some of these initiatives: